andreain3d/GifTastic/README.md

 # GifTastic

 Interface for searching and viewing superhero gifs pulled from the GIPHY API.
+Deployed app can be accessed [here](https://andreain3d.github.io/GifTastic/).

 ## Technologies Used
 * HTML 5